 How would you describe the show to people who haven't seen it?

-I would describe Clarence as having a little something for everyone—we put in a ton of film/pop-culture references for people who like that stuff, and we satirize a lot of ideas and social concepts.
+I would describe Clarence as having a little something for everyone—we put in a ton of film/pop-culture references for people who like that stuff and we satirize a lot of ideas and social concepts.
 If you like grounded, down-to-earth stories, we have that.
 If you like weird, experimental narrative, we have that, too.
-There are lots of different animation styles, lots of comedy, and hopefully unexpected storytelling.
+There's lots of different animation styles, lots of comedy, and hopefully unexpected storytelling.
 People who like the character development in other shows will notice that we do it as well but in subtle ways—it rewards you for watching the show in order like Arrested Development.
 Clarence has lots of Easter eggs and callbacks to earlier episodes, and lots of running gags.
-Hopefully people will give Clarence a chance, and see it's more than a "dumb chubby kid show."
+Hopefully people will give Clarence a chance and see it's more than a "dumb chubby kid show."

-In a lot of ways, Clarence feels like the opposite of Adventure Time.
+In a lot of ways Clarence feels like the opposite of Adventure Time.
 Talk about that.